Program Details

 - Reading 2 to 3 articles

-- Participating in required real-time small group discussion with faculty
+- Participating in required real-time small group discussions with faculty